Business Interruption Insurance Explained

-Most business owners have (or least know about) general liability insurance to protect their property.
-But only 37% are familiar with business income coverage, which protects against financial losses when a business is unable to operate.
+Only 37% of small business owners are familiar with business interruption insurance, which protects against financial losses when a business is unable to operate.

-According to Chubb data, 50% of businesses never return to the marketplace following a major disaster.
+- According to Chubb data, 50% of businesses never return to the marketplace following a major disaster.
 Of those that do, half go bankrupt within three years.
-The ones that survive plan their response to a disaster before it strikes…

 What is business interruption insurance?

-Business income coverage is commercial property insurance that covers a loss of income suffered by a business when damage to its premises (by a covered cause of loss) creates a slowdown or suspension of operations.
-Business income coverage kicks in during the time period required to repair or replace the damaged property.
+Business interruption insurance–also known as business income insurance– covers a loss of income following a slowdown or shutdown of your operations.
+Not every type of business closure applies, but usually the covered losses include fire, power outage*, hurricane, etc. BI coverage kicks in during the time period required to repair or replace the damaged property.
 It may also be extended to apply to losses suffered after completion of repairs for a specified number of days.

 What is extra expense coverage?